 The Art of Fielding

-The Art of Fielding is a baseball-themed novel published by Chad Harbach in 2011.
+The Art of Fielding is a baseball-themed novel published by Chad Harbach (born in 1975) in 2011.

 The novel follows young shortstop Henry Skrimshander as he is recruited by Division III Westish College, a small liberal arts college on the Lake Michigan shore of Wisconsin.
 Skrimshander works himself, with the help of catcher and mentor Mike Schwartz, into a top prospect for the upcoming amateur draft.
 A scrawny kid from rural South Dakota, Skrimshander amazes Schwartz at an amateur tournament by his fielding prowess.
 Henry grew up idolizing St. Louis Cardinals Hall of Famer Aparicio Rodriguez (a fictional combination of Luis Aparicio and Ozzie Smith) and is an absolutely dazzling defender, having learned every word of Rodriguez's treatise on playing shortstop, entitled The Art of Fielding.